Ele4327/Test/README.md

 > gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

-And that´s pretty mucho all, use the shell, like the standard shell.
+And that´s pretty much all, use the shell, like the standard shell.

 ### Make: